AhmadAlkaseb/Bajls/report/report.md

 variable NEW.

-The trigger function uses RAISE NOTICE to send a notice containing the newly created character’s name.
+The trigger function uses RAISE NOTICE to send a notice containing the newly created character's name.
 Because the trigger runs after the insert operation, referential integrity is guaranteed at the time the message is produced.